sticksen/STKWebKitViewController/README.md

 This project provides a wrapping [`UIViewController`][UIViewController] around Apple´s new [`WKWebView`][WKWebView], available as of iOS8 in [`WebKit`][WebKit].
 Also included is a wrapping [`UINavigationController`][UINavigationController] to present the [`WKWebView`][WKWebView] modally.

-    STKWebKitViewController and STKWebKitModalViewController can be called from any queue!
-	When calling WKWebView directly, remember to only perform operations on the main queue, as WebKit is not thread-safe.
 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.